seanpm2001/GitHub_Organization_Info/NewOrgs/2021/08_August/README.md

 ***

-# New organizations August 2021
+# New organizations 2021, August

-This list showcases my new GitHub organizations from August 2021
+This list showcases my new GitHub organizations from 2021, August.

 > > > > > **Navigation**

 ( [<-- Go back to July 2021](/NewOrgs/2021/July/README.md) | [ --> Continue to September 2021 (coming soon)](/NewOrgs/2021/September/README.md) )

-**This list was last updated on:** `Tuesday, August 10th 2021 at 8:21 pm`
+**This list was last updated on:** `Friday, 2021, August 13th at 9:45 pm`

 <!-- ##### LIST !-->